Excoriate/golang-cli-boilerplate/docs/templates/INSTALLATION.md

 3. Extract the archive.
 4. Move the `golang-cli-boilerplate` binary into your `$PATH`.

 Or, based on your OS.
-For MacOS, you can use [Homebrew](https://brew.sh/):
+For Mac, you can use [Homebrew](https://brew.sh/):

 ```bash
 brew tap Excoriate/homebrew-tap https://github.com/Excoriate/homebrew-tap.git